marticks/MicroservicesCourse_MehmetOzkaya/README.md

 Implementation of Mehmet Ozkaya's Microservices Course.
 Original Repo: https://github.com/aspnetrun/run-aspnetcore-microservices

 Basic implementation of a microservice architecture for a e-commerce application.
-Great Course

 Architecture: